pwdz/Map-Reduce-Apache-Hadoop/README.md

 # Map-Reduce-Apache-Hadoop
-Using MapReduce in Hadoop for finding the count of crimes in each district of Chicago.[Data set link](https://www.kaggle.com/currie32/crimes-in-chicago)
+Using MapReduce in Hadoop for finding the count of crimes in each district of Chicago. [[Data set link](https://www.kaggle.com/currie32/crimes-in-chicago)]

 ### Configurate Apache Hadoop on Local Machine
 - VM1: NameNode & Resource Manager